Dating A Shy Girl? How To Help Her Open Up

 Consider finding an activity or hobby that you can enjoy together.
 If she doesn't have a current hobby that you're able to enjoy together, you might be able to think of something that you will bond over.
 It could be anything that might interest both of you that will still allow her to feel comfortable.

 Always remember to avoid pestering your girlfriend about opening up about things.
 Being a shy person and needing some time to build up trust in someone isn't necessarily a bad thing.
-She doesn't mean to offend you by not confiding everything to you right away once you start dating; she’s just getting to know you at a pace that makes her comfortable.
+She doesn't mean to offend you by not confiding everything to you right away once you start dating; she’s just getting to know you at a pace that makes her feel comfortable.
 Some people are so shy that telling someone they find attractive can be a big step.

 If you constantly bombard your girl with requests for more information and openness, she may feel put off by it.
 If you love or care about your girlfriend, letting her direct the pace will be much healthier.
 She will open up to you over time and notice the effort you're putting in to make her feel comfortable.